Infinite-dimensional flats in the space of positive metrics on an ample line bundle

 By work of Chen \cite{chen} and Darvas \cite{darmabuchi}, this distance in fact makes it into a \textit{geodesic} metric space, which is by itself remarkable: indeed, the Mabuchi distance is highly nonlinear, and geodesics are given as solutions to a degenerate complex Monge--Ampère equation \cite{semmes}.

+Darvas \cite{darmabuchi} later constructed the metric completion $\cE^2(X,L)$ of the space of bounded positive metrics, with respect to the Mabuchi distance, whose elements are singular metrics on $L$ satisfying some integrability condition.
+More generally, he constructed Finsler $L^p$-type distances $d_p$ for each $p\in [1,\infty)$ on the space of bounded positive metrics on $L$, with completions $\cE^p(X,L)$, which are all included in the larger $\cE^1(X,L)$, called the space of \textit{finite energy} (positive) metrics.

-Endowed with the Mabuchi distance, the set $L^\infty\cap\PSH(X,L)$ of positive bounded metrics on $L$ furthermore has \textit{negative curvature}, in the sense of Busemann, i.e.\ the distance function between two geodesics is convex \cite{chencheng}.
-In this paper, we will be interested in finding \textit{flat} subspaces of $L^\infty\cap\PSH(X,L)$, i.e.\ isometric embeddings of (subsets of) a real vector space into it.
+Endowed with the Mabuchi distance, the sets $\cE^p(X,L)$ furthermore have \textit{negative curvature}, in the sense of Busemann, i.e.\ the distance function between two geodesics is convex \cite{chencheng}.
+In this paper, we will be interested in finding \textit{flat} subspaces of $\cE^p(X,L)$, i.e.\ isometric embeddings of (subsets of) a real vector space into it.
 Geodesics are of course examples of \textit{one-dimensional flats}, but in this paper, we show that this space in fact admits \textit{infinite-dimensional} flats.

 To construct such subspaces, we will use the method of \textit{quantisation}.
 Recall that the space of continuous positive metrics is closely related to the spaces of Hermitian norms on $H^0(X,kL)$.
 Indeed, fixing a smooth volume form $dV$ on $X$, a continuous positive metric $\phi$ induces a Hermitian norm $\norm_{k\phi}$ on the space of sections $H^0(X,kL)$ by